Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (external link)

-Towards the end of March-1940, Brask, with a cargo of ore for Workington, is mentioned in the Advance Sailing Telegram for Convoy HN 22 from Norway to the U.K., however, it looks like this AST covers ships in Convoy HN 23A as well, and this is the convoy she actually sailed in (left Norway on March 30).
+With a cargo of ore for Workington, Brask is mentioned in the Advance Sailing Telegram for Convoy HN 22 from Norway to the U.K. on March 27-1940, however, it looks like this AST covers ships in Convoy HN 23A as well, and this is the convoy she actually sailed in (left Norway on March 30).
 According to Arnold Hague, she arrived her destination independently on Apr.
 4, having detached from the convoy on Apr.
-2.
+2. See also the archive document, which shows that this voyage had started out in Narvik, Norway (via Bergen), and as can be seen, she was still at Workington when war broke out in Norway on Apr.
+9.

-In Aug.-1940 we find her, together with the Norwegian Alaska, Bur, Einvik, Mosli, and Veni, in Convoy OB 202, which originated in Liverpool on Aug.
-22 and dispersed on the 26, Brask arriving Wabana independently on Sept.
-3. She returned to the U.K. later that month with the slow Sydney (C.B.)-U.K. Convoy SC 4, which had a large number of Norwegian ships, as will be seen when following the link.
-Brask was bound for Cardiff with a cargo of iron ore, and appears to have been cancelled from the faster Convoy HX 72, in which Simla and several others were sunk.
-Brask later headed to Wabana again with Convoy OB 228, which originated in Liverpool on Oct.
-13-1940 and dispersed on the 17th, Brask arriving Wabana independently on Oct.
+We now find her, together with Alaska, Bur, Einvik, Mosli and Veni, in Convoy OB 202, which originated in Liverpool on Aug.
+22 and dispersed on the 26th, Brask arriving Wabana independently on Sept.
+3 - 3 ships were torpedoed, see the external link provided further down on this page.
+With a cargo of iron ore for Cardiff, she headed back across the Atlantic a week later with the slow Convoy SC 4 from Sydney, C.B., and arrived her destination on Sept.
+27. The Advance Sailing Telegram indicates she had been cancelled from the faster Convoy HX 72, in which Simla and several others were sunk (follow the links for details).
+Brask later returned to Wabana again, having joined Convoy OB 228, which originated in Liverpool on Oct.
+13 and dispersed on the 17th, Brask arriving Wabana independently on Oct.
 26. Other Norwegian ships in this convoy were Astra, Chr.
-Knudsen, Dokka (sunk, follow link for details), Gudrun, Noreg, Polyana and Topdalsfjord. - ref. external link provided within the above table for more on the OB convoys mentioned here.
+Knudsen, Dokka (sunk, follow link for details - see also the link further down on this page), Gudrun, Noreg, Polyana and Topdalsfjord - ref. external links provided within the table above for more on the OB convoys mentioned here.

-Brask, again with a cargo of iron ore, subsequently returned to the U.K. in Convoy SC 11, in which Bruse and Salonica were sunk, among others.
+Brask, again with a cargo of iron ore, subsequently returned to the U.K. in Convoy SC 11, in which Bruse and Salonica and several others were torpedoed - again, follow the links for more info.
 This convoy left Sydney, C.B. on Nov.
 9-1940.
-At the external link below she's listed as bound for St. John's, N.F. in ballast in Convoy OB 264, which left Liverpool on Christmas Eve and dispersed on the 29th.
+Brask arrived Greenock on Nov.
+25, proceeding to Ardrossan the next day, remaining there for almost a month - see the archive document.
+At the external website that I've linked to below she's listed as bound for St. John's, N.F. in ballast in Convoy OB 264, which left Liverpool on Christmas Eve and dispersed on the 29th.
 However, she must have cancelled, or returned to port, because when she was sunk shortly thereafter (see next paragraph), she had been part of Convoy OB 272, originating in Liverpool on Jan.
 10-1941, dispersed on the 15th.

 OB (& OA) convoys - OB 264 is included.